Anti-Flag: Fat Wreck Chords (2000–2004)

 In 2000, Anti-Flag was invited to participate in Vans Warped Tour.
 During this time, the members of Anti-Flag met NOFX's Fat Mike, owner of the Fat Wreck Chords record label.
 This meeting built a friendship between them that would lead to Anti-Flag releasing two albums under Fat Wreck Chords.

 In 2001, Anti-Flag teamed up with punk music producer Mass Giorgini to record the album Underground Network on Fat Wreck Chords.
-The album's release is arguably the moment Anti-Flag emerged from the hardcore underground into more of a mainstream spotlight.
 The album addressed the topics of fascism (specifically neo-Nazis infiltrating the "hardcore scene") and the foreign policy of the United States.
-The album was the first of theirs to contain the now-commonplace booklet filled with essays from historians and political commentators, most notably Professor Howard Zinn.
+The album contained a now-commonplace booklet filled with essays from historians and political commentators, most notably Professor Howard Zinn.

 In February 2002, Anti-Flag released the album Mobilize on A-F Records.
 The album featured eight new studio tracks, as well as eight live tracks of songs from other albums.
 In the wake of the September 11 terrorist attacks on the United States, Anti-Flag spoke out against the push for war with the album's title track, "911 for Peace".
 During this time, many music stores took Anti-Flag's records off their shelves, as their music was labeled as "anti-American."

 In 2003, Anti-Flag released the album The Terror State on Fat Wreck Chords, which primarily focused on criticizing the Bush Administration's actions regarding the War on Terrorism.
 As before, a booklet filled with essays by the band and other political commentators was included in the album.
-The album also contained a song called "Post-War Breakout," whose lyrics were originally written by Woody Guthrie.
-The track's music was arranged by the members of Anti-Flag, as Guthrie had never committed the arrangements to paper.
+The album also contained a song called "Post-War Breakout," with lyrics originally written by Woody Guthrie.

 On October 8, 2004, U.S. Representative Jim McDermott gave a speech in the House of Representatives, commending Anti-Flag for their work in encouraging young people to register and vote.